-Regulated consumer prices in the city of Buenos Aires are represented by the green line in figure 1.
-As it was the case for the exchange rate, prior to December 2015 these prices grow at a slower pace than core prices and there are two important relative price corrections, one in 2014 and another one in 2016.
-The main drivers of regulated prices are the prices of energy, especially electricity and gas.
-The red line represents the price of electricity.
+Regulated consumer prices in the city of Buenos Aires are represented by the light grey line in figure 1.
+As it was the case for the exchange rate, prior to December 2015 these prices grow at a slower pace than core prices and there are two important relative price corrections, one in 2014 and another in 2016.
+The main drivers of regulated prices are the prices of energy, especially electricity, and gas.
+The middle grey line represents the price of electricity.
 It is a step function with jumps of 253% in February 2016, 92% in January-March 2017, 68% in December-February 2018 and 25% in August 2018.
-The price of natural gas follows a similar pattern (see table 1).6
+The price of natural gas follows a similar pattern.^{9,10}